Central hypoventilation syndrome: Diagnosis

 Children with CCHS develop life-threatening episodes of apnea with cyanosis, usually in the first months of life.
 Medical evaluation excludes lesions of the brain, heart, and lungs but demonstrates impaired responses to build-up of carbon dioxide (hypercapnia) and decreases of oxygen in the circulation (hypoxia), the two strongest stimuli to regulate breathing rate.

 Polysomnography shows that hypoventilation is most marked during slow-wave sleep.
 Specifically, infants with CCHS usually display lower tidal volumes during sleep, meaning they inhale less air during a normal breath.
-In the most severe cases, hypoventilation is present during other nonrapid eye movement sleep stages and even wakefulness.
+In the most severe cases, hypoventilation is present during other non-rapid eye movement sleep stages and even wakefulness.
 A subset of CCHS patients are at very high risk for developing malignant neural crest-derived tumors, such as neuroblastoma.

 Sequencing of the gene PHOX2B revealed mutations in 91% of the cases within a French cohort.

 Physicians unable to recognize the disorder should seek help from a neurologist and a pulmonologist.
 In some locations, such as France, optimal management of patients, once identified, has been aided by the creation of a national registry and the formation of a network of centers.